dethbird/codinginterview/notes/graphql/design_questions/answers/10_Schema_Governance_&_Breaking_Changes.md

 - Do not change nullability from nullable to non-nullable for existing fields.
 - Do not repurpose enum semantics; add new values instead.
 - Avoid QueryV2; add fields and types instead.

+---

+# Questions

+- Is "Policy to evolve the schema safely as teams grow." an agreed upon document by engieers or a policy directive
+- Where do "Provide migration notes and sample queries." live?
+- Is `graphql-schema-linter` an official library?
+- I need more info on:
+    - Apollo or Hive registry for composition and contract checks.
+    - Persisted operation validation against new schema in CI.
+- What does "canary" mean?
+"Canary by small percent of traffic"